 The first capital of Italy and home of the Savoy kings is located in a valley, surrounded by an alpine scenery and world-famous ski centers; it looks at hills as beautiful as those in Tuscany.

 If you have just one day to visit Turin, take a stroll through the city admiring it from the outside.
 Turin is a city that you can explore on foot, you can spend half day walking through the boulevards, the arcaded avenues and the great Napoleonic squares.
-Discover the historical centre of Turin, starting from San Carlo Square to Castello Square, the historical monuments are something you simply cannot miss during your stay in Turin.
+Discover the historical centre of Turin, starting from San Carlo Square to Castello Square the historical monuments something you can simply not miss during your stay in Turin.
 Here you will find the must-see monuments palazzo Reale and the palazzo Madama.
-Then head to the Vittorio Veneto square, that is across the bridge, you will pass in front of the church Gran Madre di Dio, keep walking in direction of Monte dei Cappuccini, climb the hill and at the top, you will find the most famous and beautiful view of Turin and enjoy the marvellous scenery overlooking the city and the Alps on the horizon.
+Then head to the Vittorio Veneto square, that is across the bridge, you will pass in front of the church Gran Madre di Dio, keep walking in direction of Monte dei Capuccini, climb the hill and at the top, you will find the most famous and beautiful view of Turin and enjoy the marvellous scenery overlooking the city and the Alps on the horizon.
 You can enjoy a coffee on your way to the tree-covered Valentino Park with its botanical gardens, visit the medieval village and keep walking along Po River.

 We suggest you to focus on 2 or 3 main attractions of Turin choose from the following ones:

 • Palazzo Reale: The main entrance is on Piazza Castello, it was built in 1646 and served as a royal residence until 1865.
 Today, you can visit various sections of the palace.

 • Palazzo Madama: A building with an atypical architecture which first was a medieval castle before becoming a palace with a baroque façade.